PSYCHO III

 Norman doesn't kill because other people have sex or want to have sex.
 Norman doesn't have a problem with that.
 In fact, he is desperate for human intimacy and companionship.

 The only time Norman kills is when he personally wants to have sex, because Mother-In-His-Head has a problem with it.
 Pogue didn't understand that, so Norman is a different character than he was in the two previous movies.
-And because Anthony Perkins knew the character so well, he spent the entire movie awkwardly grafting the Norman character he knew, onto the alien Norman character that Pogue wrote.
+And because Anthony Perkins knew the character so well, he spent the entire movie awkwardly grafting the Norman character he knew, onto the alien Norman character that Pogue wrote and the studio wanted.

 Maureen and Norman